dirtblock554/Herobrine/readme.md

-Herobrined
+Herobrine
 ====================
-Herobrined is a recode of Herobrine, the infamous CraftBukkit plugin that brings back the legend.
+This is a recode of Herobrine, the infamous CraftBukkit plugin that brings back the legend.